Governor Babatunde Raji Fashola over

 FASHOLA AND HIS ”APOLOGY”

-There can be little doubt that the
+There can be little doubt that the relocation of

 the 19 igbo destitutes from Lagos state a few months ago was a lawful exercise and that it was done